senacor/Tutorials-Microservices/hints/stage-04/README.md

 }
 ```

 For the saving an account the customer ID is provided.
-Note that you should not verify if the customer exists (using the customer endpoint of the demo project) yet.
+Note that you should not verify if the customer exists (using the customer endpoint of the customer project) yet.
 This will be done in the next stage.
 In the reference solution we defined a TODO for this:

 ```Java
 @Override